Grendel (film)

-Synopsis
+Plot

-Beowulf, hero, is asked by some villagers to kill a monster living nearby.
-Together with his protégé Finn he enters a cave.
+Villagers ask a man named Beowulf to kill a monster living nearby.
+Together with his protégé Finn, he enters a cave.
 The monster turns out to be a gigantic snake, which Beowulf beheads.
-Later, Beowulf (armed with a huge crossbow that shoots missiles), Finn, his uncle King Higlack, and a few men sets out on his ship towards Denmark to help the Danes fighting against the monster Grendel.
+Later, Beowulf (armed with a crossbow that shoots missiles), Finn, his uncle King Higlack, and some men set out on his ship towards Denmark to help the Danes fighting against the monster Grendel.

 On board Beowulf tells the story of King Hrothgar, who became King of the Danes and founded a city that could compete with Rome.
 One day a wyvern-like monster ("Hag") appeared and terrorised his kingdom.
-As a result, Queen Wealhþeow went mad and one of their two sons was killed fighting the Hag; the royal family had to leave the city and settle in one of the villages.
+As a result, Queen Wealhþeow went mad and one of their two sons died fighting the Hag; the royal family had to leave the city and settle in one of the villages.
 Just before the winged monster apparently died, she gave birth to Grendel.

-When they reach the beach, Beowulf and a few dozen warriors go ashore; Finn joins them, after Beowulf swore to the king that nothing will happen to him.
+When they reach the beach, Beowulf and some warriors go ashore; Finn joins them, after Beowulf swore to the king that nothing will happen to him.
 In the forest bordering the coast they are greeted by Prince Unferð, who has already monitored their arrival with Captain Wulfgar.
-He mocks the warriors, but then allows them to meet the king, albeit unarmed.
-King Hrothgar greets Beowulf like an old friend and is very pleased with his offer of help.
+He allows the warriors to meet the king, albeit unarmed.
+King Hrothgar greets Beowulf like an old friend and is pleased with his offer of help.
 They move to the abandoned city to have a feast, since the noise used to attract Grendel in the past.

 At the feast Ingrid, a member of the royal family, starts flirting with Finn: the two kiss watched by the jealous Unferth, who also has feelings for Ingrid.
-Very drunk, Unferth provokes Finn and then Beowulf, whom he questions about less glorious stories and ridicules him.
-King Hrothgar is deeply disappointed with his son and orders him to stop his foolish behavior.
+Drunk, Unferth provokes Finn and then Beowulf, whom he questions about less glorious stories and ridicules him.
+Hrothgar is disappointed with his son and orders him to stop his foolish behavior.
 After being knocked off by Beowulf in one blow, because he wanted to challenge him to a sword fight, Grendel appears in the courtyard and attacks the guards.
-Beowulf and his men attack the monster but Beowulf misses it several times with the explosive bolts of the crossbow.
+Beowulf and his men attack the monster but Beowulf repeatedly misses it with the explosive bolts of the crossbow.
 Eventually the monster escapes after causing a bloodbath.